justeattakeaway/pie/apps/pie-docs/src/patterns/overlay-patterns/guidance/guidance.md

 ---

-## Full width notification
+## Full-width notification

-A full width notification is a visual element that appears at the top of the screen.
+A full-width notification is a visual element that appears at the top of the screen.
 It's commonly used to display important messages, announcements or alerts.

 {% notification {
   type: "information",